SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 **Defaultable Slice Keys**

 acf *defaults*
-    flag for rawacf and generation.
+    flag for rawacf generation.
 The default is False.
 If True, the following fields are also used:

-    - averaging_method (default 'mean')
+    * averaging_method (default 'mean')
-    - xcf (default True if acf is True)
+    * xcf (default True if acf is True)
-    - acfint (default True if acf is True)
+    * acfint (default True if acf is True)
-    - lagtable (default built based on all possible pulse combos)
+    * lagtable (default built based on all possible pulse combos)

 acfint *defaults*
     flag for interferometer autocorrelation data.
 The default is True if acf is True, otherwise